 AV Mazzega Open Glass Leaves Pendant Lamp

-Materials: 4 big hand blown Murano crystal glass plates.
-Transparent and green coloured.
-Chromed metal parts.
+Materials: 4 big hand blown open embossed Murano crystal glass plates/petals/leaves in a hanging flower style.
+Transparent and green glass.
+Chromed metal (iron) parts.
+8 chrome ornamental screws.
 Bakelite socket.

 Chain Length: 80 cm / 31.49’’